CECAD-Bioinformatics-Facility-Projects/scRNASeq_FADDosome_inhibits_lymphoproliferative_disease_in_CASP8neg_RIPK3neg_mice/README.md

 # scRNASeq Analysis: FADDosome inhibits lymphoproliferative disease in CASP8neg RIPK3neg mice

-This repository contains the code needed to reproduce the scRNA-Seq pseudobulk heatmaps from the paper FADDosome inhibition effects on lymphoproliferative disease in CASP8-negative, RIPK3-negative mice.
+This repository contains the code and environment needed to reproduce the scRNA-Seq pseudobulk heatmaps from the paper FADDosome inhibition effects on lymphoproliferative disease in CASP8-negative, RIPK3-negative mice.

 ## 1. System Requirements